eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/208-using_javascript/008-enabling_javascript_support_in_php_projects.md

 To enable JavaScript Support for existing PHP Projects:

-In PHP Explorer view, right-click the project for which you want to enable JavaScript support and select Configure | Add Java Script Support.
+In PHP Explorer view, right-click the project for which you want to enable JavaScript support and select **Configure | Add Java Script** Support.
 JavaScript support will be enabled for the project.

 <!--ref-end-->

-### RemovingJavaScript Support
+### Removing JavaScript Support

 If you are not using JavaScript libraries or files in your project, you can remove JavaScript support for that project.